sonjamichelle/VergeGrid/Roadmap.md

 10. Full InShape Revival

-A complete recreation and enhancement of the nWorlds InShape system:
+A complete recreation and enhancement of the InWorldz InShape system:

 Core capabilities: